jake-mullins/image-hash/README.md

     ScaleBias
     Cache?

+Combiner list
+    Add
+    Max
+    Min
+    Multiply
+    Power

-All modules derive from noise::module::Module,
+All modules derive from abstract noise::module::Module, so I can use it as a placeholder.
+OOP is kinda sick

+I oughtta take out the const generator, 'tis kinda cringe, but it still works effectively